Mohan-cmd/Food-App-React/READE.md

 - Client side routing - doesnt come from backennd again , does it from client side itself s
 - Server Side Routing

+# Chunking or Code Splitting or Dynamic Bundling or Lazy Loading or On demand loading or dynamic loading

+- splitting our app into moudles so that load does not fall on single js file or bundle we divide it into bundles
+- we will load when required